carolinekinnen/Illuminate-Report-Cards/README.md

     ├── munge
     |   ├── 01-course_names_munge.R   <- Clean and format data pertaining to course and teacher names
     |   ├── 02-grades_munge.R         <- Clean and format data pertaining to grades and GPA
+    |   |── 03-attendance_munge.R     <- Clean and format data pertaining to attendance
     |   └── README.md
     |
     ├── src